Baseball Rakes for Field Maintenance

 • Ridge with tines.

-We all know that rakes are important.
-There are many rakes you can use.
+We all know that rake is important.
+There are many rake you can use.
 A rake on the homestead can be used before and after practice or games to brush off spike marks and notches, knock down high spots and drag material to low spots – usually field position areas and slip areas.
 Use the short tines for breaking up tightly tamped clay and the long tines for regular raking and wet clay.
 Some people prefer a straight edge on one side rather than tines on both sides.

 Usually, there are no problems with its choice.
 Nevertheless, a few simple tips can still help you:

-Manufacturers use various materials to produce the ridge, and this element acts as a decisive thing in price in the majority of cases.
+Manufacturers use various materials to produce the ridge, and this element is usually decisive in price.

 1. Galvanized Iron.
 This type of ribbed rake is always inexpensive, but the product is more prone to rapid deformation and heaviness.